Kalvin126/BatteryNotifier/README.rst

 BatteryNotifier
 ==================

+**iOS 10 devices will not be detected by this tool because of changes in security.**

 .. image:: https://raw.github.com/kalvin126/BatteryNotifier/master/Resources/screenshot.png

 Ever leave to go out and about only to find you did not charge your iPhone's battery at all?